mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 5:24

-[In] the first period, when a group of [Prajnaparamita](glossary#prajnaparamita) sutras were compiled, at that time a group of Prajnaparamita sutras consisted of, for example, [Vimalakirti Sutra](glossary#vimalakirti-sutra), and [Mahaprajnaparamita](glossary#Mahaprajnaparamita) sutra.
+[In] the first period, when a group of  [Prajnaparamita Sutras](glossary#prajnaparamita-sutra) were compiled, at that time a group of Prajnaparamita sutras consisted of, for example, [Vimalakirti Sutra](glossary#vimalakirti-sutra), and [Mahaprajnaparamita](glossary#Mahaprajnaparamita) sutra.
 These are huge Buddhist scriptures.
 Mahaprajnaparamita sutra consists of 600 fascicles, 200,000 gathas in verse, and an equivalent number of syllables in prose.
 This is a collection of 16 sutras, the short and long [versions], which set forth the doctrine of prajna and [emptiness](glossary#emptiness).

 So, the number nine sutra, among those 16 sutras, is the [Diamond Sutra](glossary#diamond-sutra).
 It's full name is Vajracchedikā Prajñāpāramitā Sūtra.